parisba/SAConEU19/SAConBerlin2019_presentation.md

 ---

-# What does 'software architecture' mean to you?
+# What does 'software architecture' mean?
 # **Software Engineer**

 ^ People who said they were primarily Software Engineers next..

 ---

-# What does 'software architecture' mean to you?
+# What does 'software architecture' mean?
 # **Software Engineer**

 > "Planning the building of software, factoring in requirements, limitations, audience, and developer experience.
 Designing to be modular, intelligent, and reusable."